Katte-13/senate-committees/README.md

 ## Launch
 I use Spyder and the libries are via Anaconda.
 ### Status
+I scheduled a task to run the script daily.
-Right now the CSV fle is in my computer.
+Right now the CSV file is in my computer.
 Because it should be available and handy for his user I put the file on Drive and sync it with my computer.
 It didn'n work though.
-I will set my computer to run the script daily.
 If anyone have a clean and easy to use solution for my problem, I kindky ask for it.
 ### Trivia
 I chose Pandas because with it I send my data into a CSV file writing just 2 line o code.
 Chosing Pandas I've generated from the start dictionaries.
 Anyone who dislike this aproach can use CSV library and open and write a CSV file that way.